-Israeli Military Strikes near Syria's Presidential Palace after Warning over Sectarian Attacks
+Israeli Military Strikes Near Syria's Presidential Palace After Warning Over Sectarian Attacks

-DAMASCUS, Syria (AP) — Israel’s air force struck near Syria's presidential palace early Friday hours after warning Syrian authorities not to march toward villages inhabited by members of a minority sect in southern Syria.
+Israel's air force struck near Syria's presidential palace early Friday after warning Syrian authorities not to march toward villages inhabited by members of a minority sect in southern Syria.

 The strike came after days of clashes between pro-Syrian government gunmen and fighters who belong to the Druze minority sect near the capital, Damascus.
 The clashes left dozens of people dead or wounded.

-The early Friday strike was the second by Israel this week on Syria and attacking an area close to the presidential palace appears to send a strong warning to Syria's new leadership that is mostly made up of Islamist groups led by Hayat Tahrir al-Sham.
+Friday's strike was Israel's second on Syria this week, and attacking an area close to the presidential palace appears to send a strong warning to Syria's new leadership that is mostly made up of Islamist groups led by Hayat Tahrir al-Sham.

 On Thursday, Syria's Druze spiritual leader Sheikh Hikmat Al-Hijri harshly criticized Syria's government for what he called an "unjustified genocidal attack" on the minority community.

+"We confirm our commitment to a country that includes all Syrians, a nation that is free of strife," the statement said.

+In the Damascus suburb of Jaramana, where fighting occurred earlier this week, security forces deployed inside the area along with local Druze gunmen, and at a later stage heavy weapons will be handed over to authorities.
+As part of the deal, forces from the defense ministry will deploy around Jaramana without going inside.

-The Israeli army said in a statement that fighter jets struck adjacent to the area of the Palace of President Hussein al-Sharaa in Damascus.
-It gave no further details.
+The Israeli army said that fighter jets struck adjacent to the area of the Palace of President Ahmad al-Sharaa in Damascus.
+Its statement gave no further details.

+Israel's Prime Minister Benjamin Netanyahu and Defense Minister Israel Katz said the strike was a message to Syrian leaders.
+"This is a clear message to the Syrian regime.
+We will not allow the deployment of forces south of Damascus or any threat to the Druze community," said the joint statement.

 Pro-government Syrian media outlets said the strike hit close to the People's Palace on a hill overlooking the city.